 Code Enforcement Officer, Official or Inspector.
-Any designated employee or agent who has the duty to enforce codes and ordinances enacted by the City.
+Any designated employee or agent who has the duty to enforce codes and ordinances.

 Commercial Fertilizer Applicator.
 Any Person who Applies Fertilizer for payment or other consideration to property not owned by the Person or firm Applying the Fertilizer or the employer of the Applicator, except as provided in Section 482.1562(9), Florida Statutes (2016), as this statute may be amended from time to time.